VijayPranav-svg/Mainflow-Intenship-Repository/README.md

 -  **Task 1 completed** successfully.
 -  **Task 2 in completed** – however, the dataset download link (Global Superstore / `sales_data.csv`) is missing from the provided PDF.
 -  **Task 3 in completed**  Customer Segmentation using K-Means But used My own Datasets as they are no Datasets attached with the Task Pdf Provided
+-   **Task 4 – Completed using two datasets (California & Ames Housing)**  As Datasets were not provided in the task pdf used my own datasets downloaded from internet for the task
 -  After raising the issue, I was instructed by the internship mentor to choose my own dataset from Google and proceed with the analysis.

 Therefore, due to the lack of the official dataset and with permission from the mentor, I have downloaded a dataset from Google and used it for Task 2.